zamir1001/NNPACK/README.md

 msbuild NNPACK.sln /p:Configuration=Release
 msbuild RUN_TESTS.vcxproj /p:Configuration=Release
 ```
 Note: in Windows you should install the latest CMake with the "Add CMake to the system PATH for all users" option.
-You must also set a PYTHONPATH system environment variable to the correct directories.
+You must also set a PYTHONPATH system environment variable to the correct directory (In my case
+this is C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64).

 on other platforms: